 Hiring is hard, so you’ll want to get every possible advantage.
-Take a moment to think about these questions before choosing where to hire.
+Take a moment to think about these questions before starting the process.

-Now, just before we get into the specifics of exactly how to hire. you need to ask yourself how much of this do you have the skills and the time to do yourself.
+Now, just before we get into the specifics of exactly how to hire, you need to ask yourself how much of this you have the skills and the time to do yourself.

 As you’ll learn, hiring successfully takes time and a lot of effort.

 Do you have the skills and experience to do this yourself?